Vementry: Description and history

 The island is known for its well-preserved chambered cairn.
 The well-preserved remains of a Neolithic heel-shaped cairn about 10 m in diameter and rising to over 1.5 m in height.

 Also on the island are two 6-inch QF Mk I First World War gun emplacements which overlook the narrow entrance into the former naval anchorage of Busta Voe on Swarbacks Head, a cliff standing around 49 m above sea level.
 These guns were removed from HMS Gibraltar, an Edgar-class cruiser which was acting as a depot ship for 10th Cruiser Squadron.
 They were manned by a mixed crew of RN sailors and Royal Marines.
 The guns are mounted en barbette on concrete platforms with a 0.45 m concrete parapet and gun shield to provide protection against incoming fire.
 There are two ammunition lockers built into the parapet of each gun platform, and each platform is linked to a separate main magazine by a trench.
 A simple stone-and-concrete fire control pillbox also exists on the site.
-The guns were abandoned in situ after the end of the First World War and were never used after this time.
+The guns were abandoned in situ after the end of the First World War and were never used after this time, having now fallen largely into a state of disrepair.